-12,000 acres of wetland, nature preserves, lakes and build-able lots, located between Venice and North Port, will house a new city with the name West Villages of North Port.
+Twelve thousand acres of wetland, nature preserves, lakes, and build-able lots, located between Venice and North Port, will house a new city named Wellen Park (formerly West Villages) of North Port.
 North Port always wanted to expand further to the west, to the other side of the Myakka River, where the grass is greener.
 As the West Villages grow, it is now only a district, and the name of the entire Development is now Wellen Park.

-Some Communities are already Established - others are not so much
+Some Communities are already established – others are growing fast.

 Some of the communities have already been in place for a while.
-Island Walk, Grand Palm, Gran Paradiso and Sarasota National are no newcomers.
+Island Walk, Grand Palm, Gran Paradiso, and Sarasota National are no newcomers.
 Some were launched more than ten years ago.
-However, because they hit a dry spot in 2008 they had to pause for a while to regroup.
-Other communities, like the Renaissance and Oasis, are the new kids on the block.
+However, because they hit a dry spot in 2008, they had to pause for a while to regroup.
+Other communities, like Renaissance and Oasis, are the new kids on the block.
 They missed the dry spot and could expand right away.
-Grand Palm was also already in place, but it started recently spreading out further south into the villages.
+Grand Palm was also already in place.
+There are many more communities coming soon.

-Mattamy Homes will add a significant Number of Homes
+Wellen Park will add a significant Number of Homes.

-Mattamy homes, a very successful home builder from Canada, bought the stretch of land from south of US-41 all the way down to Englewood.
-They paid „only“ $87 Million for that „little piece“ of land which is about 75% of the former Thomas Ranch.
-Their project is so huge that at least two generations of home builders will have a job.
+Mattamy Homes, a very successful home builder from Canada, bought the stretch of land south of US-41 down to Englewood.
+They paid „only“ $87 Million for that „little piece“ of land, which is about 75% of the former Thomas Ranch.
+Their project is so vast that at least two generations of home builders will have a job.
 This is not daydreaming; it will probably take 20 – 30 years to get the infrastructure and all the homes in place.

-At least 70,000 people will live in the new villages.
-Two-thirds will stay within the city limit of North Port, the other third of the population will be „proud residents“ of Sarasota County.
-Will it make a difference where your home is?
+At least 70,000 people will live in Wellen Park.
+Two-thirds will stay within the city limit of North Port, and the other third of the population will be „proud residents“ of Sarasota County.
+Will it make a difference where their home is?
 Probably not.

-Condominiums, townhouses, villas and single family homes will be embedded in lush sub-tropical landscaping.
-Natur will play an important role, and even the Myakka River is an important part of the concept.
-The „River Club“ is designed to give residents access to the Myakka River where non-motorized boating will be permitted.
-That scenic river with its abundant wildlife is just awesome, and the residents will love that part of their new village.
+Condominiums, townhouses, villas, and single-family homes will be embedded in lush sub-tropical landscaping.
+Nature will play an important role, and even the Myakka River is an essential part of the concept.
+The „River Club“ is designed to give residents access to the Myakka River, where non-motorized boating will be permitted.
+That scenic river with abundant wildlife is awesome, and the residents will love that part of their new village.
 There will be a boat launch where residents can get their kayaks and canoes in and out of the water.

-The former Thomas Ranch had already a 30-acre sparkling lake in place and that lake will stay.
-The developer decided that the lake is a perfect „eye catcher“ and will make everybody, including the alligators, happy.
-In addition, there will also remain nature preserves, parks, and smaller lakes as well.
+The former Thomas Ranch already had a 30-acre sparkling lake in a place, and, fortunately, that lake will stay.
+The developer decided that the lake was a perfect „eye-catcher“ and would make everyone happy, including the alligators.
+Also, nature preserves, parks, and smaller lakes will remain.